 Our two cents: An additional 1 ½ year of tax deferral is a good thing.

-IRA Contributions past 70 ½: The bill allows anyone still working and earning income to contribute into their IRA past the age of 70 ½.
+IRA Contributions past 70 ½: The bill allows anyone still working and earning income to contribute to their IRA past the age of 70 ½.

-Stretch IRAs: Stretching the RMD with an inherited IRA to the life span of a non-spouse beneficiary has been a popular tactic to keep funds tax deferred longer.
-However, this rule has been eliminated and any non-spouse beneficiary who inherits an IRA after December 31st, 2019 will no longer be able to have this option.
-Instead, they will have a maximum of 10 years from the original owner’s date of death to liquidate the account.
+Stretch IRAs: Stretching the RMD with an inherited IRA to the life span of a non-spouse beneficiary has been a popular tactic to keep funds tax-deferred longer.
+However, this rule has been eliminated, and any non-spouse beneficiary who inherits an IRA after December 31st, 2019, will no longer be able to have this option.
+Instead, they will have a maximum of 10 years from the original owner’s death date to liquidate the account.
 This does not apply to a surviving spouse or someone who is a minor, disabled, chronically ill, or no more than 10 years younger than the owner.
-In addition, minors are exempt from this change until they reach the age of majority in the state in which they live, at which time the 10-year period starts.
-Also, the “stretch” strategy does not apply to any existing IRAs, which are grandfathered in.
+Also, minors are exempt from this change until they reach the age of majority in the state they live in when the 10-year period starts.
+The “stretch” strategy does not apply to any existing IRAs, which are grandfathered in.

-Our two cents: This is a major tax planning negative, especially for large IRAs/401(k)s that name children, grandchildren, siblings or any other non-spouse as a beneficiary (charities are ok).
+Our two cents: This is a major tax planning negative, especially for large IRAs/401(k)s that name child, grandchildren, siblings, or any other non-spouse as a beneficiary (charities are ok).
 This is the end of the Stretch IRA concept.

 These are just some important and relevant highlights of the SECURE Act that may impact your retirement and estate plan.
 We are here to guide you through these changes and the ensuing complexity.
 So if you have any questions, don’t hesitate to contact us.